nabil-k72j/tsk/README.md

 * Add tasks with a simple command:
   `tsk "Buy groceries"`
 * List all tasks or limit the number shown
+* Update the value of a task by ID
 * Delete tasks by ID
 * Toggle completion status
 * Persistent CSV storage